Rishit-dagli/Rishit-dagli.github.io/_posts/2022-07-26-kubeflow-machine-learning-on-kubernetes-part-1.md

 wget -O - https://raw.githubusercontent.com/kubesimplify/kubeflow-series/main/kubeflow-machine-learning-on-kubeflow/scripts/kubeflow-kind.sh | bash
 ```

-You might notice that the creation of some resources fails which is expected since for example the creation of `CustomResources` would be possible only after `CustomResourceDefintions` are up.
+You might notice that the creation of some resources fails which is expected since for example the creation of `CustomResources` would be possible only after `CustomResourceDefinitions` are up.
 This creates quite a few resources in your cluster.
 You should ensure all the pods are ready before trying to connect to Kubeflow.
 You can check this by running:

 ```sh
 kubectl get pods -n cert-manager